 Before You Go…

-As you peruse these lists, you may be pleasantly surprised to see how few desert landscape plants can’t tolerate cold.
-Hopefully, this will relieve you from the onerous chore of covering your plants every time you experience frost.
+As you peruse these lists, you may be pleasantly surprised to see how few desert landscape plants do not tolerate cold.
+Hopefully, this will relieve you from the onerous chore of covering your plants every time frost is in the forecast.

-If you’d like more about the plants listed here, check out our Desert Plant Library, where you’ll find comprehensive “plant profiles” of over 175 plants.
+If you’d like to learn more about the plants listed here, check out our Desert Plant Library, where you’ll find comprehensive “plant profiles” of over 200 plants.

 Citrus — It’s Complicated